Miss Massachusetts Teen USA

 The Miss Massachusetts Teen USA competition is the pageant that selects the representative for the state of Massachusetts in the Miss Teen USA pageant.
 Massachusetts had a number of semi-finalist placings but is not one of the most successful states at Miss Teen USA.
 Their best placement was in 2001, when Marianna Zaslavsky placed 2nd runner-up to Marissa Whitley.

 The most notable Miss Massachusetts Teen USA is Susie Castillo, who went on to win the Miss Massachusetts USA and Miss USA crowns.
 She is one of six Massachusetts teens to win the respective Miss title.
 One other Teen also competed at Miss America.

-Elmire Arsenault of Fairhaven was crowned Miss Massachusetts Teen USA 2025 on June 15, 2025 at the Plymouth Memorial Hall in Plymouth.
-She will represent Massachusetts for the title of Miss Teen USA 2025.
+Brooke Goodrich of Oxford was crowned Miss Massachusetts Teen USA 2026 on June 21, 2026 at DoubleTree by Hilton Hotel Boston North Shore in Danvers.
+She will represent Massachusetts for the title of Miss Teen USA 2026.